usaid-cs/yesterday-i-learned/random.md

 - [_Yake_](https://www.youtube.com/watch?v=_r9Ndb6N_y0) is the process of a fish cooking itself (by swimming after getting caught) from the inside, also known as ["burnt tuna"](http://tunafishingcharters.com.au/processing-bluefin-tuna-caught/).
 - The tail of a tuna, which has a lot of muscles, is often scraped off the tail to make tuna tartare, or "spicy tuna" sushi.
 - There are non-toxic farmed fugu, but only the large, wild, toxic ones are good to eat, [says Japanese chef Rikizo Okamoto](https://www.youtube.com/watch?v=F8FIPRD9jvg).
 Fugu by itself tastes "unspectacular; rather bland".
-- The _Codex gigas_ ("big book") is [the largest extant medieval illuminated manuscript in the world](https://en.wikipedia.org/wiki/Codex_Gigas), known for having lots of weird stuff in it, like a full page devil, and getting stolen a lot.
 - Angel (An-hell/An-yell) is a boy name in Spanish.
 - If a bolt is the exact same size as its nut, then the bolt will never go into the nut.
 [Fit clearances](https://youtu.be/cQFTBfkqE0U) allow an intentionally smaller component to go into another, while "interference fit" heats up one of the parts, expanding it, allowing two otherwise perfectly-sized parts to fit.
 - All notable persons with the name "Ciprian" are Romanian.